Hello and thank you for visiting our ScreenCloud Help Center. This article will go through which devices support WPA-2 Enterprise.

-Using WPA2-Enterprise level encryption has a number of advantages that make it a good choice for large company or enterprise networks, such as eliminating the security risks of shared passwords, enhanced security and authentication methods and controls, the ability to dynamically assign VLANs and support for Network Access Protection (NAP).
+Using WPA2-Enterprise-level encryption has a number of advantages that make it a good choice for a large company or enterprise networks, such as eliminating the security risks of shared passwords, enhanced security, and authentication methods and controls, the ability to dynamically assign VLANs and support for Network Access Protection (NAP).

 To understand WPA2-Enterprise better, check out this video by House of I.T. which explains it very well.

 Which devices support WPA2-Enterprise?

 Put simply, many devices have the native ability to support WPA2-Enterprise.
 WPA2 replaced WPA in September 2004, and from March 2006 WPA2 certification was made mandatory for all new devices to bear the WiFi trademark.

 But what do you need to look for when choosing a device?
 When looking at the specifications of a device, you'll rarely see anything about WPA2-Enterprise.
 What you should instead by looking for is if the device has support for WiFi 802.11 b, g, n or ac.
 WPA2-Enterprise uses IEEE 802.1X, which is supported by most WiFi 802.11 b, g, n and ac devices, but not devices that only support WiFi 802.11a, which basically means almost every device you look at will be good to go.
 Devices with wired connections that support 802.1X also support WPA2-Enterprise.